Predictia/AQUA/docs/sphinx/source/fixer.rst

     to specify which fixer to use.
 (See :ref:`add-data` for more details)
 - **parent**: a source ``fixer_name`` with which the current fixes have to be merged.
     In the above example, the ``documentation-fix`` will extend the ``documentation-mother`` fix integrating it.
+- **convention**: the name of the convention to be used.
+This is used to merge the convention file with the fixer file.
+    If this key is not present, the fixer will be used alone.
 - **data_model**: the name of the data model for coordinates.
 (See :ref:`coord-fix`).
 - **coords**: extra coordinates handling if data model is not flexible enough.
     (See :ref:`coord-fix`).